-There are two types of technology used to take advantage of the energy coming from the sun (radiant energy) and convert it into electricity: photovoltaic and thermodynamic.
+There are two types of solar technology used to take advantage of the energy coming from the sun (radiant energy) and convert it into electricity: photovoltaic and concentrated solar power.

 The first takes advantage of the physical properties of certain elements to generate a flow of electrons when exposed to sunlight (photovoltaic effect).
 The second uses the thermal component (heat) of sunlight, concentrating it so as to reach temperatures that are sufficiently high for use in a thermodynamic cycle based on turbines and alternators.

-Consolidated and clean technology to produce electricity, with numerous advantages.
+Consolidated and clean technology to produce electricity, with many advantages.

 Concetrated Solar Power

-A new generation of solar plants to produce thermal energy, with numerous industrial uses.
+A new generation of solar plants to produce thermal energy, with many industrial uses.

 A system that makes it possible to produce energy naturally, even in areas without an electrical grid.